 How deep should an inspection chamber go?

 This depends on the size of the chamber.
 There are generally two sizes of chambers: 450mm and 320mm in diameter.
 With the smaller chambers (320mm diameter) you can only use them to a depth of 600mm.
 If you go any deeper, it then becomes impossible to bend a drain rod when you come to inspect it for blockages.
 In contrast, the larger chambers (450mm) can be installed to a depth of 1.2m, although you can go down as far as 3m if you use a restricted access cover.

 Should a chamber be concreted in?

 According to regulations inspection chambers should be installed on suitable bedding material.
 If the trench is stable, it is advised that you install them on a bed of pea shingle around 150-200mm deep, and then use the pea shingle again to back-fill around it.

 Why are manholes and sewers considered dangerous?

 Manholes and sewers are considered to be exceptionally dangerous places.
 This is because noxious gases can be present that can injure and even kill.
-It is recommended that any work on live sewers is undertaken by drainage specialist who have completed a ‘Confined Spaces’ and/or ‘Sewer Working’ safety course.
+It is recommended that any work on live sewers is undertaken by a drainage specialist who has completed a ‘Confined Spaces’ and/or ‘Sewer Working’ safety course.